 Book Chapters

 • Boston, Joshua & Dino Hadzic.
 "Strategic Deference by the European Court of Justice: Understanding Economic Influences on Judicial Decision-Making."
-In Handbook of Law and Political Systems.
+In Research Handbook on Law and Political Systems.
 Robert Howard, Kirk Randazzo, & Rebecca Reid (Eds.).
-Elgar Press, forthcoming.
+Elgar Press, 2023.

 • Stein, Robert, Christopher B. Mann, Charles Stewart III, ... , Joshua Boston, ... , et al. "Polling Place Practices."
 In The Future of Election Administration.
 Kathleen Hale & Bridgett A. King (Eds.).
 Palgrave Macmillan, 2020.